keenlycode/adapter/docs-src/guide/usage/index.html.md

 <div id="component-style"></div>

-## Component Style ( Class Style )
+## Class Level
 ---

-Class / Component Tier Styling will affect all elements created from class with a defined **tagName**.
+Class Level Styling will affect all elements created from class with a defined **tagName**.
 The result **CSS** will be rendered like..